LuizZak/SwiftTestFileGen/README.md

 ### 0.3.4

 - Now the "SwiftTestFileGen: Generate Test File(s)..." command opens up any existing test files for the selected source files that already exist on disk instead of silently terminating.

-### 0.3.3

-- Renaming package to "Swift Test File Generator"

-### 0.3.2

-- Now special characters in the test class name that where derived from the original source file are replaced with '_'.

-### 0.3.1

-- Adding 'snippet' target type support.

 Full changelog available at: [CHANGELOG.md](CHANGELOG.md)